October Health – 2025 Report

 How mental health affects the Non-Conforming demographic differently

-- **Health Inequities**: Limited access to inclusive healthcare or mental health resources might exacerbate stress and feelings of isolation.
+• Lack of support systems: Limited access to inclusive mental health resources or community support increases feelings of isolation.

 Data from October Health